Holtorf Medical Group

 Signs of an omega-3 deficiency include: problems with skin, hair, and nails, fatigue, difficulty sleeping, difficulty concentrating, joint pain, allergy symptoms, and irregularities in menstrual cycles.

 Sources of Omega-3s

 The body cannot produce omega-3s making them an essential nutrient that must be acquired from an external source.
 Omega-3 fatty acids are most commonly found in fish and associated products such as fish oil.
 Some other sources of omega-3 include: nuts, chia seeds, hemp hearts, grass-fed meats, and eggs.

 Supplementation can also help combat an omega-3 deficiency.
 HoltraCeuticals’ Ultra Omega is an excellent source of high-grade omega-3s that support various aspects of health.
-Additionally, Ultra Omega is a leader among fish oils regarding absorption rate allowing the body to use it more effectively and efficiently.

 Vitamin and nutrient deficiencies can cause a variety of health problems.
 Addressing and combatting a deficiency is necessary for your overall health and wellness.
 If you are interested in supplementing with vitamins and minerals, shop HoltraCeuticals’ high-quality, doctor-formulated supplements.